• Skip to primary navigation

 For the oat crust:

 • Preheat oven to 350 degrees.
-Line a 9x9 square baking pan with parchment paper and lightly coat with baking spray, set aside.
+Line a 9x9 square baking pan with parchment paper, allowing the excess to hang over the sides, and lightly coat with baking spray, set aside.

 • Whisk together the flour, oats, brown sugar, and salt until combined.
 Pour in the melted butter and mix to form a crumbly dough.
 Press into the bottom of the prepared pan and bake in preheated oven for 10 – 12 minutes, or until edges are lightly browned.